Follow our step-by-step guide to become a Virginia notary.

 The Secretary of the Commonwealth's Notary Division recommends starting an application for your renewal within one to two months before your commission expiration date.
-In order for a notary to be eligible to renew his or her notary commission they cannot have been expired for more than 30 days.
-Notaries with a notary commission that expires in January, February, or March should submit their application after the new year.
+In order for a notary to be eligible to renew his or her notary commission, that commission cannot have been expired for more than thirty days.
+Notaries with notary commissions that expire in January, February, or March should submit their applications after the new year.
 Renewal notary applications approved before January will result in the notary's commission expiring a year earlier than expected.

-How much does it cost to become an Virginia Notary?
+How much does it cost to become a Virginia notary?

-To become an Virginia notary you must pay a $45.00 application fee to have your notary application processed.
+To become a Virginia notary you must pay a $45.00 application fee to have your notary application processed.
 A notarization fee might be required from a notary public to have Part 3 of the notary application completed.
-To finalize the notary application process you'll have to pay a $10.00 fee to the Clerk.
-You also need an Virginia notary stamp or seal (prices vary on the item you select).
-Please visit https://www.notarypublicstamps.com/notary-stamps/virginia/ for notary stamps and supplies options.
+To finalize the notary application process you'll have to pay a $10.00 fee to the clerk.
+You will also need a Virginia notary stamp or seal (prices will vary depending on the items you select).
+Please visit https://www.notarypublicstamps.com/notary-stamps/virginia/ for notary stamps and supplies.

 The time it takes to become a Virginia notary varies from applicant to applicant.
-To be issued your Virginia notary public commission certificate you must become thoroughly familiar with everything contained in the Virginia Handbook for Notaries, complete a notary application, have the application notarized, mail the application and receipt for the application fee to the Secretary of the Commonwealth, and after being approved take the notary oath and get sworn at the city or county Circuit Court.
-Properly completed notary applications are approved in 2 1/2 to 3 weeks by the Secretary of the Commonwealth.
+To be issued your Virginia notary public commission certificate you must become thoroughly familiar with everything contained in the Virginia Handbook for Notaries, complete a notary application, have the application notarized, mail the application and receipt for the application fee to the Secretary of the Commonwealth, and (after being approved) take the notary oath and get sworn in at the city or county circuit court.
+Properly completed notary applications are approved in two-and-a-half to three weeks by the Secretary of the Commonwealth.

-How long is an Virginia notary commission for?
+How long is a Virginia notary commission ?

-A Virginia notary term is for 4 years.
-To verify when your term begins and ends you'll have to take a look at the effective and expiration dates of your Virginia notary public commission certificate that was issued to you by the Clerk.
-To continue performing notarial acts as a an Virginia notary after your current expiration date you'll have to renew your commission before your notary term expires.
-Please Click Here https://commonwealth.virginia.gov/official-documents/notary-commissions/online-notary-application-renewal/ to renew your commission.
+A Virginia notary term last for four years.
+To verify when your term begins and ends, you'll have to take a look at the effective and expiration dates on the Virginia notary public commission certificate that was issued to you by your clerk.
+To continue performing notarial acts as a Virginia notary after your current expiration date, you'll have to renew your commission before your notary term expires.
+Please Click Vist https://commonwealth.virginia.gov/official-documents/notary-commissions/online-notary-application-renewal/ to renew your commission.

 Do I need a Virginia notary bond?

-The Office of the Secretary of the Commonwealth doesn't require applicants to post a bond in order to obtain their commission.
+The Office of the Secretary of the Commonwealth doesn't require applicants to post a bond in order to obtain their commissions.

-Do I need to purchase an Virginia notary errors and omissions (E&O) policy?
+Do I need to purchase a Virginia notary errors and omissions (E&O) policy?

 The Virginia notary errors and omissions (E&O) insurance policy is optional but highly recommended.
 It will cover any unintentional errors or omissions made by the notary.
 It is very affordable and covers you even if a claim is invalid.
 We offer E&O policies at https://www.notarypublicstamps.com/notary-bond-insurance/virginia/.

-When becoming a Virginia notary, in order to perform notarial acts in the Commonwealth of Virginia, you need by minimum a Virginia notary stamp or a notary seal.
-A notary record book sometimes called a journal is recommended by the Secretary of the Commonwealth but not required.
-A Virginia notary stamp or seal must meet at the minimum the following requirements:
+In order to perform notarial acts in the Commonwealth of Virginia as a Virginia notary, you will need, at a minimum, a Virginia notary stamp or a notary seal.
+A notary record book, sometimes called a journal, is recommended by the Secretary of the Commonwealth but not required.
+A Virginia notary stamp or seal must meet the following requirements:

-1. Needs to make a sharp, legible, permanent, and photographically reproducible impression
+1. Make a sharp, legible, permanent, and photographically reproducible impression.

-2. Must include the notary's name as it appears on their commission certificate
+2. Include the notary's name as it appears on his or her commission certificate.

-3. Must include the words "Notary Public" and "Commonwealth of Virginia"
+3. Include the words "Notary Public" and "Commonwealth of Virginia."

 Please note each notarized document must include:

-5. The month, day, and year that the notary's commission expires in
+5. The month, day, and year that the notary's commission expires.

-How to order Virginia notary stamp and record book?
+How do I order a Virginia notary stamp and record book?

 Please go to https://www.notarypublicstamps.com/notary-stamps/virginia/ to order your Virginia notary supplies.
-All of our notary stamps and notary supplies come with a life-time replacement guarantee, are made in-house, and are shipped in one business day.
+All our notary stamps and notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.